mone27/Tonio-V98T-boardgame/README.md

 However, you may also want to modify the graphical interface:

+- Duration of fade-in animations can be set (as a number of seconds, possibly with decimals) in the property file [config.properties](assets/config.properties).
-- For (lightweight) aesthetic customization (e.g. changing colors), you can edit some of the property files of the project.
+- For (lightweight) aesthetic customization (e.g. changing colors), you can edit some of the other property files of the project.
   They are all located in the `assets` folder, and their precise locations are listed in the [FileManager](core/src/main/java/it/unibz/inf/pp/clash/view/singletons/FileManager.java) class.\
   You can also add your own (.png) images under `assets/images/png`: place the images in the appropriate subfolders (the folder structure should be self-explanatory),